Argao / Dalaguete / Oslob / Santander, Cebu, the Philippines

 In 1830, Fr.
 Bermejo began the construction of the Immaculate Conception Parish Church of Oslob.
 He supervised and completed the construction of the church on January 8, 1847.
 On January 1, 1848, Bermejo, the exemplary servant of God and the exceptional military commander who made inestimable contribution to the lives of the people of Cebu and neighboring provinces, ended his stint as parish priest of Boljoon.
 He died in the Monasterio del Santo Niño (now Basilica del Santo Niño) on April 30, 1851 at the age of 74.

-Boljoon’s lay historian passed the fact-checking.
+The stories of Boljoon’s lay historian checked out.
 The wordy tribute to Fr.
 Bermejo read like an Old Testament account rife with wars waged in the name of God.
 Perhaps I didn’t have to go as far back as biblical times.

 Nueva Caceres Church (St. Joseph Parish Church)

 A smaller church intrigued Ki enough to get us into a tricycle to another barangay, Nueva Caceres.
 The façade looked the worse for wear, but there was no self-consciousness in wearing its age on its sleeves.
 Fr.
-Bermejo, for some reason, designed the parish church in a simpler style without carved embellishments.
-Perhaps it was a nod to the carpenter saint the church was named after.
+Bermejo, for some reason, designed the parish church named after the carpenter saint in a simpler style without carved embellishments.
 A children’s moving-up ceremony was ongoing when we peeked into the main door.
 On the last pew, a boy was kneeling facing backwards oblivious to the priest’s prayer.
 He was simply enjoying his stick of bananacue.

 We soon left the kids to their own devices and explored the church grounds.
 There was none of Oslob Church’s historical relics.
 Instead, we found a banana plantation at the back and fishing boats parked aground in front.
 The barangay‘s charm lay in its lack of tourist attractions.